reuters-graphics/html-webpack-prerender-plugin/docs/options.md

 };
 ```

-##### Filename pointer
+#### Filename pointer

 Tells the plugin what page to inject the app into.
 This should be the same as `filename` property used in `html-webpack-plugin`.
-For example...
+For example:

 ```javascript
 [